 To the south of Broad House is a large area of specimen tree planting through which informal pathways lead round either behind the bowling green and tennis courts or further west beside the waterfront to the Oulton Broad Water Sports Centre sailing school run by the Suffolk Water Sports Association, a voluntary organisation that works with Suffolk County Council offering a range of water sports activities to adults and children of all ages and abilities.
 The sailing school boat house is a long low building running roughly west to east, single storey, part of which has rooms in the loft space, clad in black stained boarding with a thatched roof.
 Behind this and parallel to it is an associated building, similarly clad in boarding with a tiled roof enclosing a storage area for canoes.
 Both buildings contribute to the character of the park in form and materials.
 To the south of these buildings, trees and open grassed areas give access to boat storage areas and moorings on the Broad.
+The Landspring drain runs south to north on the landside of the sailing school its maintenance is important in preventing flooding in the park.

-In contrast to the wooded parts of the southern area of the Park, the character is quite different to the west and north of Broad House.
+In contrast to the wooded parts of the southern area of the Park, the character is guite different to the west and north of Broad House.
 The Park projects into the Broad in a gentle arc allowing views of the water in all directions, across to the residential area on the north shore with its wooded backdrop and to The Wherry Hotel and Mutford Lock to the east.
-A broad concrete path with seats and shallow steps follows the edge of the Broad to the club house of the Waveney and Oulton Broad Yacht Club, a two storey flat roofed building the design of which is rather utilitarian for its prominent position in the conservation area.
+The duck pond to the south of the yacht club used to be joined to the broad A broad concrete path with seats and shallow steps follows the edge of the Broad to the club house of the Waveney and Oulton Broad Yacht Club, a two storey flat roofed building, the design of which is rather utilitarian for its prominent position in the conservation area.
 The Yacht Club holds regular race days and a regatta in the summer.
 A notable feature near the clubhouse is a square, early 20th century clock mounted on a timber post with metal framing protected by a small pitched roof.
 It is inscribed with the initials of the Lowestoft and Oulton Broad Motor Boat Club, a reminder of the early days of motor boat racing on the Broad.
 The boundary of the Yacht Club is marked by a chain link fence and a low timber and metal rail at the water's edge running along the remainder of the promenade with, set back from the Broad, permanently erected 'temporary' metal barriers which retain spectators on speed boat racing days.
-All these barriers are unsightly and the area would be greatly improved with more sympathetic and permanent boundary solutions and resurfacing of the concrete walkway.
+All these barriers are unsightly and the area would be greatly improved with more sympathetic boundary solutions and resurfacing of the concrete walkway.